openjck/git-fzf/README.md

     git idiff
   </dt>
   <dd>
     Interactively choose which files to diff.
+Provide the <code>--cached</code>
-Provide the `--cached` flag to choose from cached files.
+    flag to choose from cached files.
   </dd>

   <dt>